Jope31/AlphaBotNext/README.md

 ## Installation Guide

 1. **Clone the Repository:**
-Ensure you have the AlphaBotNext project files in your designated directory.
+Ensure you have the AlphaBot project files in your designated directory.
 2. **Install Dependencies:**
 It is recommended to use a virtual environment.
 Install the required Python packages by running:
 ```